mscaia/PROJ_HAX712X/README.md

   - **Open Street Map Data**: Geographic data for visualization.

 - Create interactive visualizations, including:
+  - Visual representations of bike traffic over different time periods (by day, by month etc).
   - An interactive traffic map predicting the next day's bike traffic.
-  - Visual representations of bike traffic over different time periods (last month, last year, all years).

 - Regroup all the different productions in an interactive website.

 ## Team Members